 Azzam has been topping the list of the world’s biggest yachts for 5 years.
 Built by the German shipyard Lürssen, the “king of luxury” with 4 boats among the world’s biggest ones, this 180-meter yacht is owned by the royal family of Abu Dhabi.
+There is also some made in Italy for the world’s largest yacht: the exterior design was handled by Nauta Yachts.
 The owner is the emir of Abu Dhabi and President of the United Arab Emirates Khalifa bin Zayed al Nahyan who, with about 21 billion dollars in his pockets, is one among the richest men in the world.
 How much horsepower is required to move a giant of 180 meters and 13,136 tons?
 Almost 100,000!
 More precisely, 94,000 distributed on two MTU engines, thanks to which the massive powerful Assam touches a top speed of 30 knots and a cruising speed of 25.

 Her construction took 4 years, 680 workers and 600 million dollars.

 2 – Fulk Al Salamah | 164 m

 Fulk Al Salamah, the yacht owned by the sultan of Oman Qabus Bin Said comes from Genoa.
 Given the endless waiting list at the German shipyards Lürssen, the sultan commissioned the work to the Italian yard Mariotti to build what, at first glance, might look like a huge ferry.
 Delivered in 2016, despite a length of 164 meters and a displacement of 11,000 tons, the yacht of the royal family of Oman can reach a top speed of 19 knots.The stern accommodates a huge helipad.